awebson/prompt_semantics/readme.md

 This repository accompanies our paper [“Do Prompt-Based Models Really Understand the Meaning of Their Prompts?”](https://arxiv.org/abs/2109.01247)

+Currently, this is the code for experiments in version 1 of our arXiv.
+I will update the code for version 2 soon.

 ## Usage

 To replicate our results in Section 4, run: